Robert Bittl has studied physics at Technische Universität (TU) München (Germany) up to the

 Dr. James Eills is Helmholtz Young Investigator Group Leader at Forschungszentrum Jülich, Germany, where he leads the Hyperpolarization Methods Lab in the Institute of Structural Biochemistry.
 He studied chemistry at the University of Southampton and carried out his Masters research project at UC Berkeley.
 He completed his PhD at Southampton on parahydrogen-enhanced NMR.
 Following postdoctoral research positions at JGU Mainz and IBEC Barcelona, he established his independent research group in Jülich in 2024.
 His research group focuses on nuclear spin hyperpolarization methods that combine chemistry and physics to create spin-polarized molecules for applications in NMR and MRI.
 Current work explores new approaches using parahydrogen-induced polarization, spin relaxation, and applications ranging from zero- and ultralow-field NMR to metabolic imaging.

-Sabine Richert is a full professor of chemistry at Ulm University in Germany.
-She studied Chemistry
+Sabine Richert is a full professor of chemistry at University of Ulm in Germany.
+She studied

 at the TU Graz before joining the group of Prof. E. Vauthey in Geneva, where she worked on